La-nariz-de-monet/Modeling/README.md

 * A **finite table/instructions card** for the instructions to work of machine

 # Data Source
-* We just need binary numbers to work (see pruebas.txt file)
+* We just need two binary numbers to work (see pruebas.txt file)

 # Test For Data Acquisition
-* We can write by ourself binary numbers (see Interperter.py file)
+* We can write two binary numbers by ourself (see Interperter.py file)
 * We can use binary numbers from a .txt file and send to turing machine to sum this numbers (see Interperter_time_steps.py file)

 # Software Tools
 * Python 3.x
 * Matplotlib
 * Matplotlib.pyplot

+# How to use our code about Turing Machine?
+- If you want just sum two numbers, you need to use **Interperter.py**, that's the **main program** with our implementation of Turing Machine
+> This program needs to work the file *Instructions.txt*, so, try to don't alterate this file!
+- If you want to evaluate time or/and steps, you need to use **Interperter_time_steps.py**, that's an adaptation of our **main program** with our implementation of Turing Machine
+> This program read the binary numbers from *pruebas.txt*, there you can put your binary numbers.
+It's really important how the dictionaries for time and steps are created, because, we save the contain in a two files: *time.txt* and *steps.txt* and **Grafica.py** use this files for generate the graph.
+> Look that, *pruebas.txt* have from one to ten two numbers with lenght 1, and from eleven to twenty, two numbers with lenght 2.
+Thats really important because we using the line number when we save the mean in our dictionary.

 # Description of Turing Machine
 ![TuringMachine](imagenes/TuringMachine.png)